A Generation Framework with Strict Constraints for Crystal Materials Design

 For CDVAE, we apply the transformer-enhanced~\cite{vaswani2017attention} version of CDVAE as introduced in DiffCSP~\cite{jiao2024crystal}, while maintaining consistent training parameters.
 For DiffCSP++, we train the denoising model with 6 layers, 512-dimension hidden layer, and 128-dimension Fourier embeddings and the training epochs are set to 3000, 1500, 1000 for Perov-5, MP-20, and MPTS-52.
+For FlowMM and SymmCD, we trained two models in unconditional mode and ab initio generative mode under default Settings, respectively.
 For MatterGen, we fine-tuning the pre-trained model with chemical system and property, including band gap and formation energy.
 The dimension of the property embedding and the chemical system multi-hot embedding is set to 512, and model is trained for 1000 epochs with an Adam optimizer with initial learning rate $5 \times 10^{-6}$ and a Plateau scheduler with a decaying factor 0.6 and a patience of 100 epochs.
 For Con-CDVAE, we train model with chemical formula and property, including band gap and formation energy.
 The formula embedding module has 3 layers, 92-dimension input layer and 64-dimension hidden layer, the property embedding module has 3 layers and 64-dimension hidden layer and the model is trained for 1000 epochs with an Adam optimizer with initial learning rate $1 \times 10^{-3}$ and a Plateau scheduler with a decaying factor 0.6 and a patience of 30 epochs.

 For our symmetry generator, We fine-tune four LLMs ,including Qwen2.5-7B-Instruct, Llama-3.1-8B-Instruct, DeepSeek-R1-8B, and GLM-4-9B-chat, using LoRA from Llamafactory~\cite{zheng2024llamafactory} framework.
 The LoRA fine-tuning specifically targets the qkv layers in transformer modules with 20 epochs and a $1 \times 10^{-4}$ initial learning rate, the learning rate scheduler type is set to cosine annealing strategy with 0.1 warm up ratio.
 And the fine-tuning precision is set to FP32 throughout all computations.